 DAY 5: Sesriem (B / L / D)

-Heading north the tour will enter the Namib-Naukluft National Park where the morning will be spent exploring this amazing area - with the opportunity to view the sunrise from the top of Dune 45 - a truly memorable experience.
-After sunrise there will be the option of taking a desert shuttle a further 5 kms into the desert with a walk to Sossusvlei to explore the surrounding area.
+Heading north the tour will enter the Namib-Naukluft National Park where the morning will be spent exploring this amazing area - with the opportunity to climb to the top of Dune 45 - a truly memorable experience.
+There will be the option of taking a desert shuttle a further 5 kms into the desert with a walk to Sossusvlei to explore the surrounding area.

 Included Activity: Climbing Dune 45